Disney Tsum Tsum: In media

-Mobile games
+Video games

 Disney Tsum Tsum

 Disney Tsum Tsum (promoted as LINE: Disney Tsum Tsum) is a free-to-play mobile puzzle game for iOS and Android developed and published by Line Corporation.
 The game features Disney, Pixar, and Star Wars characters rendered as Tsum Tsum toys, as well as characters from media based on Disney, including the Kingdom Hearts series.
+It also features Cloud Strife, Tifa Lockhart, and Aerith Gainsborough from Final Fantasy VII, part of the Final Fantasy series, based on their appearances in Kingdom Hearts.
 The game is divided between two different versions which differ in content; the original Japanese version and a separate global version, with both versions being regularly updated separately from one another.
 The game requires a constant Internet connection to play.